awsdocs/amazon-kendra-developer-guide/doc_source/API_AttributeFilter.md

 # AttributeFilter<a name="API_AttributeFilter"></a>

-Provides filtering the query results based on document attributes\.
+Provides filtering the query results based on document attributes or metadata fields\.

 When you use the `AndAllFilters` or `OrAllFilters`, filters you can use 2 layers under the first attribute filter\.
 For example, you can use: